naive-HA/naiveHA/Proof-Of-Concept/Standalone-Software-Button/README.md

 The workflow is demonstrated in the below video.
 In this video, controlling the power outlet achieves the control of a bed side lamp.
 But other use cases could be imagined: like the control of ceiling lights, a ceiling fan, a cheap heater, etc. The only limits are your imagination.
-The workflow is demonstrated in the below video [![demonstration of concept](https://img.youtube.com/vi/iH8CAHKDYGw/0.jpg)](https://www.youtube.com/watch?v=iH8CAHKDYGw)
+The workflow is demonstrated in the below video

+[![demonstration of concept](https://img.youtube.com/vi/iH8CAHKDYGw/0.jpg)](https://www.youtube.com/watch?v=iH8CAHKDYGw)

 # Controlling a heater panel
-A second demonstration shows a more complex case then the previous one which considered toggle tow states: ON/OFF.
-In the current case, a commercially available heater panel is control via a cheap infrared transmitting module mimicing the IR remote control.
+A second demonstration shows a more complex case then the previous one which considered toggle two states: ON/OFF.
+In the current case, a commercially available heater panel is controlled via a cheap infrared transmitting module mimicing the IR remote control.
 For advance control, the setup includes also a AHT20 temperature sensor
 ![IR module](https://raw.githubusercontent.com/naive-HA/naiveHA/main/Proof-Of-Concept/Standalone-Software-Button/IMG_20230409_173001_261.jpg)

-In the current case, the graphical interface is a tad more complex and features control for heat level, fan and target temperature
+In the current case, the graphical interface is a tad more complex and features controls for heat level, fan and target temperature

 ![graphical interface](https://raw.githubusercontent.com/naive-HA/naiveHA/main/Proof-Of-Concept/Standalone-Software-Button/Screenshot_20230409-170052.png)

 ![graphical interface](https://raw.githubusercontent.com/naive-HA/naiveHA/main/Proof-Of-Concept/Standalone-Software-Button/Screenshot_20230409-170058.png)

-The workflow is demonstrated in the below video [![demonstration of concept](https://img.youtube.com/vi/w7Tisz9hLJI/0.jpg)](https://www.youtube.com/watch?v=w7Tisz9hLJI)
+The workflow is demonstrated in the below video

+[![demonstration of concept](https://img.youtube.com/vi/w7Tisz9hLJI/0.jpg)](https://www.youtube.com/watch?v=w7Tisz9hLJI)